TemautXBXBSAA/Syncthing_Hide_Console/README.md

 ## 📄 License

-The code for this project is open source under an MIT-style license (please refer to your project's actual license for specifics).
-Syncthing itself follows the MPLv2 license.
+The code for this project is open source under an MIT license.

 ---